Lewiezhu/Sde-assignment-3/README.md

 # sde_assignment-3
-Introduction:
+## Introduction:
+We have made a little guild shop in the context of an RPG game using 6 different Design Patterns.
 We each worked on a different pattern in our application.
-Lewie worked on implementing a Singleton,Proxy and Command pattern and James worked on implementing a Factory,Composite and Strategy pattern.
+Lewie worked on implementing a Singleton, Proxy and Command pattern and James worked on implementing a Factory, Composite and Strategy pattern.

-Creational design patterns
+### Creational design patterns
-Singleton
+#### Singleton
-Code:
+##### Code:
 ```
 public class RealShop implements Shop {
     private static RealShop instance;